alexa923/CapoSagro_Alexa/README.md

 ### Step 12

-We used the 11_mapdamage.sh script to calculate the mapping rate and deduct from the graph if the samples contains ancient DNA.
+We used the 11_mapdamage.sh script to calculate the mapping rate of the species and then make graph to deduct if the samples contain ancient DNA.

 ### References
 https://github.com/ZimmermannHH/BeringSea_shotgun_sequencing/